PET HEALTH

 Symptoms of bee stings in dogs and cats

 Insect venom contains a host of nasty compounds that may affect your pet’s blood pressure among other issues.¹ What happens when a dog is stung by a bee is they may start whining and pacing due to the pain.
+The dog's paw may become inflamed.
 They may also try to scratch at the area as their immune system reacts to the venom.

 Other mild reactions could include swelling at the site of the sting, drooling, or disorientation.¹ A lot of these symptoms depend on where your cat or dog was stung.